sweattep/ancient_quotes/README.md

 >expect a profit that will never perish

+>For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life you inherited from your forefathers

 >leave trade.
 That is better for you, if you only knew.

 >And none rejects Our signs except everyone treacherous and ungrateful.

 >When you stop destroying, you will be destroyed; when you tire of betraying, they will betray you.